mavryk-network/taquito/website/versioned_docs/version-20.0.0/tutorial.md

 ```

 What happens here?
 Let's break it down:
-1- We set up the Tezos Toolkit, and the signer as before.
+1- We set up the Mavryk Toolkit, and the signer as before.
 1- We get the contract metadata from the blockchain.
 This metadata contains information about the contract, including its entrypoints.
 1- We call the `mint_artist` entrypoint of the contract.
 We need to provide the data it expects, which is provided as a javascript object.
 Taquito will automatically encode this data to be sent to the contract.
 1- We wait for the confirmation and print the hash as before.